stefftaelman/Omega.jl/docs/src/basictutorial.md

 The distribution is symmetric around 0.5 and has support over the the interval [0, 1].

-So far we have not done anything we couldn't do with `Distributions.jl`.
-A primary distinction between a package like `Distribution.jl`, is that `Omega.jl` allows you to __condition__ probability distributions.

 Create a model representing four flips of the coin.
-Since a coin can be heads or tales, the appropriate distribution is the [bernouli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution):
+Since a coin can be either heads or tails, the appropriate distribution is the [bernouli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution):

 ```julia